It depends.

 - Resume a saved referral and access referrals from other employees and locations.

-Self-paced courses are also known as digital learning or eLearning.
+Self-paced courses are also known as digital learning or e-learning.

 What A Self-Paced Course Isn’t